ijoshsmith/json2swift/README.md

 ![How to find the executable](/images/show_in_finder.png)

-- Drag `json2swift` to your desktop
+- Drag `json2swift` from the Finder window to your desktop

 ## How to install it

-Assuming that the `json2swift` app is on your Desktop…
+Assuming that the `json2swift` app is on your desktop…

 - Open a Terminal window and run this command:
 ```
 cp ~/Desktop/json2swift /usr/local/bin/